I-Deal-Lifestyle Professional Organizers Blog

 Self & Space

 Yes, spring is here in California, unlike many parts of the country where it is cold and winter-like.
-Spring lasts, this year from Tuesday, 20th March 2018, - Thursday, 21st June 2018.
-I started to wonder why Spring is associated with cleaning.
-I googled and this article http://en.wikipedia.org/wiki/Spring_cleaning explains the history well.
-Also I found a checklist approach to cleaning from Martha Stewart that you will really admire, at http://images.marthastewart.com/images/content/web/pdfs/2007Q2/la_0407_spring_cleaning.pdf.
+Spring lasts, this year from Tuesday, March 20th, 2018 - Thursday, June 21st, 2018.
+If you ever wondered why spring is associated with cleaning wiki has a good explanation.
+The article http://en.wikipedia.org/wiki/Spring_cleaning explains the history spring cleaning.
+Also there is a checklist approach to cleaning from Martha Stewart that you will really admire, at http://images.marthastewart.com/images/content/web/pdfs/2007Q2/la_0407_spring_cleaning.pdf.